Key takeaways

 Smart approvals

-“Send to manager for review,” or “Needs CA approval,” routed by voice.
+"Send to manager for review," or "Needs CA approval."
+Routed by voice command without touching a screen.

 Making Voice Entry Work for Your Team

-Voice is an evolution, not a revolution, it removes friction where typing blocks flow.
+Voice is an evolution, not a revolution.
+It removes friction where typing blocks flow.
 Treat it as one tool in a broader automation toolkit.
-Bank statement processing, document capture, and APIs handle bulk, voice captures edge cases, real time context, and human nuance.
+Bank statement processing, document capture, and APIs handle bulk work.
+Voice captures edge cases, real time context, and human nuance.

 FAQ

-How should a CA design maker checker for voice posted entries in Tally or Zoho Books?
+How should a CA design maker checker controls for voice posted entries in Tally?

 What audit evidence is acceptable when the original capture was via voice?

-Maintain a unified audit trail, original audio, transcript, extracted entities, user ID, timestamps, and any corrections, linked to the final voucher.
-For clients, provide a saved readback confirmation summary.
-Many CA firms export audio and transcript hashes to prove integrity, while AI Accountant style systems preserve immutable event logs alongside the posted entry.
+Maintain a unified audit trail that includes the original audio, transcript, extracted entities, user ID, timestamps, and any corrections, all linked to the final voucher.
+For client facing work, export a saved readback confirmation summary.
+Many CA firms also store audio and transcript hashes to prove data integrity.

 How do I ensure accurate GST treatment when users give partial tax context in voice commands?